eastend-street/codeo/README.md

-# WIP: Programming Tube
+# WIP: Codeal
-Programming tube is a website to search programming video from YouTube.
+Codeal is a website to search programming video from YouTube.